shauryagoel/ray_tracer/src/README.md

 1) **Ambient reflection**- light reflected from other objects in the environment.
 This model treats this as a constant, coloring all points equally.
 2) **Diffuse reflection**- light reflected from a surface.
 It depends only on the angle between the light vector and the surface normal.
 3) **Specular reflection**- is the reflection of the light source itself and results in **specular highlight** (the bright spot on a curved surface).
-It depends on only on the angle between the reflection vector and the eye vector and is controlled by a parameter called **shininess**.
+It depends only on the angle between the reflection vector and the eye vector and is controlled by a parameter called **shininess**.
 Higher the shininess, the smaller and tighter the specular highlight.

+It is basically the sum of these three reflection components.